Try Out Our NEW Disneyland Ticket Calculator!

 Can you walk from Pop Century to Hollywood Studios?
 How about Magic Kingdom?

-Can you see fireworks from Pop Century?
+Can you see Walt Disney World fireworks from Disney’s Pop Century Resort?

 Actually yes!
 Depending on where you are, you will be able to catch some of the higher Epcot fireworks, as well as those at Disney’s Hollywood Studios.
 However, keep in mind that you’ll only be able to spot the tip-top of the fireworks as the trees block most of the view.